QuTech-Delft/OpenQL/docs/quantum_gate.rst

 - rotation gates; gates that perform unitary rotations on the state of the operand qubits;
   examples are identity, x, rx(pi), cnot, swap, and toffoli.

-- measurement gates; gates that measure out the operand qubits, leaving them in a base state
+- measurement gates; gates that measure out the operand qubits, leaving them in a base state; the measurement result can be left in a classical register

 - scheduling gates; gates that only influence execution timing regarding the operand qubits;
   they provide a cycle window for the qubit state to be operated upon before further use;